Hon. Dr. Peya Mushelenga, MP

 Hon.
 Maureen Magreth Hinda, MP

-Peya Mushelenga (born in Oshigambo, Oshikoto Region) is a Namibian politician and poet.
-He joined the movement for liberation of Namibia in 1984, at the age of 9.
+Hon Dr Peya Mushelenga (born in Oshigambo, Oshikoto Region) is a Namibian politician and poet.
+He joined SAWPO, then a movement for liberation of Namibia in 1984, at the age of 9.
 Prior to Namibia’s independence he served as a student activist in the Namibian National Students Organisation (NANSO).
 He served as Secretary-General of the Student Representative Council (SRC) and Member of the University Senate in 1995.
 In 1996, he taught school for two months at Nehale Senior Secondary School and worked for four months as Assistant Information Officer at the National Assembly, before joining the Ministry of Foreign Affairs as Foreign Relations Officer (Desk Officer) for the UN Desk.

 Towards the end of 1998 he left the Ministry for Namibia Power Corporation (NamPower) where he worked as Executive Assistant to the Managing Director (1998 – 2002), Deputy Company Secretary (2002 – 2004) and Kudu Gas Project Coordinator: Administration and Logistics (2004 – 2005).
 He was elected Member of Parliament in 2005 and served as Assistant Whip of the Ruling Party.
 He served as Chairman of the Standing Committee on Economics, Natural Resources and Public Administration and Member of the Standing Committee on Foreign Affairs, Defence and Security; and Standing Committee on Human Resources, Social and Community Development.
 He also represented Namibia in the African, Caribbean and Pacific Group (ACP) – European Union (EU) Joint Parliamentary Assembly.
-Hon Mushelenga has served on a number of Boards and national committees since 1994.
+Hon Dr Mushelenga has served on a number of Boards and national committees since 1994.
 In March 2010 he was appointed Deputy Minister of Foreign Affairs of the Republic of Namibia.

 Hon.
 Maureen Magreth Hinda, the Deputy Minister of International Relations & Cooperation since 21st March 2015, hails from Vaalgrass in the Karas Region where she completed her secondary school education.
 A Bachelor of Commerce Honours (BCom Hons), graduate from the University of Western Cape (UWC) in South Africa.
 She is passionate about African development and corporate governance issues, studying towards a Masters in Development Finance (MDevF) at University of Stellenbosch Business School (USB).